 From an Irish jig to classical ballet

-The Stannus family couldn’t afford the upkeep of their grand Georgian mansion in Wicklow and it began to grow shabby.
-So, at the age of seven, Edris was brought to Kent to live with her grandmother.
+The Stannus family couldn’t afford the upkeep of their grand Georgian mansion in Wicklow.
+The family took the decision to bring Edris to Kent to live with her grandmother at the age of seven,

 Her mother recognised her talent early on and encouraged her interest by taking her to see famous dancers and paying for classes.
-Eventually, Edris was admitted to the Lila Field Academy for Children to study classical ballet.
-Aged just 14, she went on tour with the school’s dance company ‘The Wonder Children’.
+Edris studied classical ballet at the Lila Field Academy for Children and she went on tour with the school’s dance company, ‘The Wonder Children’, aged just 14.

 But, before setting out, Edris needed a stage name.
 So her mother chose the French-sounding pseudonym Ninette de Valois to honour her Huguenot heritage.